-For the Call for Nominations - Inventor of the Year rules and instructions, please click here.
+For the Call for Nominations - Inventor of the Year rules and instructions, please click HERE.
 This year's winner will be awarded $5,000.00.
-The submission deadline is Friday, January 11, 2019.
+The submission deadline is Tuesday, December 3, 2019.
 For additional information, FAQ's.

 |Dr. Sharon Shacham||Karyopharm Therapeutics||Recognized for her significant research that led to the development of an oral cancer treatment, Selinexor||

 |Dr. Michael Kass||NVIDIA||Contributions to the field of computer graphics||